Catherine McKinnon: Personal life

 McKinnon married actor and comedian Don Harron in 1969; the couple divorced in 2003.

-Her sister, Patrician-Anne McKinnon, began her singing career on CBC Television at age 13 and had a Canadian hit single entitled "Blue Lipstick" in 1965.
+Her sister, Patrician Anne McKinnon, began her singing career on CBC Television at age 13 and had a Canadian hit single entitled "Blue Lipstick" in 1965.
 "Blue Lipstick" was written especially for her by American composer P. F. Sloan, who also wrote for Terry Black.
 She was featured on both Voice of an Angel albums.
-Patrician-Anne's career was often interrupted owing to Hodgkins disease which caused her death at the age of 53 of lymphatic cancer on October 10, 2001 in Toronto, Ontario, Canada.
+Patrician Anne's career was often interrupted owing to Hodgkin's disease which caused her death at the age of 53 of lymphatic cancer on October 10, 2001 in Toronto, Ontario, Canada.